areyesq89/HumanTissuesDEU/README.md

 doi: [10.1093/nar/gkx1165](https://www.doi.org/10.1093/nar/gkx1165)

-The code is organized as an **R** package containing 6 different vignettes that reproduce different aspects of the manuscript.
-One contains the code to generated the pre-computed objects from this package.
-Five of the vignettes contain the analyses related to each of the 5 figures of the manuscripts, respectively, and one of them contains the plots generated for the revision of the manuscripts.
+The code is organized as an **R** package containing 6 different vignettes that reproduce different aspects of the manuscript:

+* Vignette `01_precomputedObjects.Rmd` contains the code to generated the pre-computed objects from this package.
+* Vignette `02_figure1Analysis.Rmd` contains analyses and code related to figure 1.
+* Vignette `03_figure2Analysis.Rmd` contains analyses and code related to figure 2.
+* Vignette`04_figure3Analysis.Rmd` contains analyses and code related to figure 3.
+* Vignette `05_figure4Analysis.Rmd` contains analyses and code related to figure 4.
+* Vignette `06_figure5Analysis.Rmd` contains analyses and code related to figure 5.
+* Vignette `99_revisions.Rmd` contains plots that were generated to convince reviewers to accept our paper.

 Since Github repositories have size limits, the **R** data objects of this package were deposited to zenodo.
-In order to reproduce the results of the manuscript, you will have to build this package by follow the next steps:
+In order to reproduce the results of the manuscript, you will have to build this package by following the next steps:

 1. Clone this repository: